iamvajid/green-revolution/README.md

 # Green-Revolution
-Helping you grow "green" online, but only on Github #MakeYourGitHubGreenAgain.
+Helping you grow `green` online, but only on Github #MakeYourGitHubGreenAgain.
 An initiative to make people codictive, started during covid-19

 A hobby/learning project as part of the #MakeYourGitHubGreenAgain commit challenge.
 Yes, committing the code to monitor the code commit (yes yes, isn't it recursive ?)